Business Entities: Pros and Cons

 Fringe Benefits

-However, sole proprietors, partners, LLC members, and S corporation shareholders who own more than 2% of the stock in their corporations are not treated as employees, so their fringe benefits are subject to different tax rules that are not as favorable as they are for employees.
+However, sole proprietors, partners, LLC members, and S corporation shareholders who own more than 2% of the stock in their corporations are not treated as employees, so their fringe benefits are subject to different tax rules less favorable than for employees.

 Ownership

-If there is only 1 business owner, then a partnership is not available.
-However, a single owner can still choose a sole proprietorship, limited liability company that has a single member, or a C or S corporation.
+If there is only 1 business owner, then a partnership is unavailable.
+However, a single owner can still choose a sole proprietorship, a limited liability company with a single member, or a C or S corporation.

 Tax Rates